dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

   definitions need to be able to access `self` and if a class has a superclass, then `super` has to be available as well.
 The `super` variable is just bound to a constructed instance of the super class.
-The `self` case is a bit more interesting, since when we are defining methods, we really are in the process of defining `self`.
+The `self` case is a bit more interesting, since when we are defining methods, we are in the process of defining `self`.
 This is where the `let rec` expression is used to have a recursive binding for `self`.

     The following example contains a simple class definition function: